Amitbarvaz/Mindtools/README.md

 # Mindtools
 _Logic-driven web content creation kit_

-Mindtools source code is based on Serafin, is a Django-based web platform that gives content builders a set of flexible building blocks for creating logic-driven sites.
+Mindtools source code is based on Serafin and was then upgraded in several steps.
+It is a Django-based web platform that gives content builders a set of flexible building blocks for creating logic-driven sites.
 Examples include:

 - Web forms and questionaires
 - Self-help programs